Restricted Boltzmann machine representation for the groundstate and excited states of Kitaev Honeycomb model: Restricted Boltzmann Machine Representations

 \subsection{RBM as a Neural Network Quantum State}

 With the ever growing applications of neural networks in sciences and the emergent new technologies to deploy and build physical neural networks, this is the right time to investigate potential applications of them in condensed matter systems.
 Recently, a new approach has been proposed for simulating topological quantum states using neural networks \cite{Deng_2017}.
-In this section we use the same approach to map the Honeycomb Kitaev model to a restricted Boltzmann machine (RBM).
+In this section we use the same approach and use a restricted Boltzmann machine (RBM) as a variational ansatz for the Honeycomb Kitaev model.
 There are many reasons why an RBM is chosen.
 This particular architecture has proved to be effective in many tasks such as dimensional reduction, classification, regression, collaborative filtering, feature learning and topic modeling and moreover a general theorem shows that RBMs are universal approximators of discrete distributions \cite{LeRouxBengio}.

 Having a set of spins on a lattice, $\Xi=(\sigma_{1},\sigma_{2},\cdots\sigma_{N})$ (in our case the Jordan-Wigner chain of spins), our goal is to use an RBM to reduce the dimensionality of the Hilbert space and estimate the energy of the system in both groundstate and excited states to be able to classify different topological phases of the model.
-An RBM is a short range feed-forward neural network with two layers.
-The first layer (visible layer) has $N$ nodes which are representing the physical spins in the Hamiltonian and the second layer (hidden layer) has $M$ binary valued nodes (architecture of the network is shown in Fig.\ref{rbm-arc}).
+An RBM consists of two layers.
+The first layer (visible layer) has $N$ nodes which are representing the physical spins in the Hamiltonian and the second layer (hidden layer) has $M$ binary valued nodes (architecture of the network is shown in Fig. \ref{rbm-arc}).

 The quantum state of the Honeycomb model, up to an irrelevant normalization factor, can be written as